 (3) to reduce hazards to health and environment;

-(5) to protect the safety of the public; and
+(5) to promote the general welfare of the public.

 (1) "Department" means the Utah Department of Health (UDOH).

 (2) "Director" means the executive director of the Utah Department of Health or the executive director's designee.

 (3) "Drinking Water Station" means a location where a person may obtain safe drinking water free of charge.